k2view-academy/K2View-Academy/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md

 A deployed LU has a green circle next to its name in the Project Tree.
 Otherwise, for example while making changes in its content, the circle turns gray.

-Additionally, you can look at the 'Deployment Status' in the bottom status bar and verify whether all LUs have been deployed.
-When hovering over it with the mouse, a tooltip appears, implying which LUs are not deployed.
+You can also check the 'Deployment Status' in the bottom status bar to verify whether all LUs have been deployed.
+Hovering the mouse over it will display a tooltip, implying that no LUs have been deployed.

-The below illustration shows the Project Tree, where all LUs - except 'Web Services' - appear with a green circle, indicating that they are deployed.
+The illustration below shows the Project Tree.
+All LUs except 'Web Services' appear with a green circle, indicating they are deployed.
 A similar indication exists in the bottom status bar.

 ![](images/16_2_web_deploy_status_bar.png)

 ### Activate Deploy

-Deployment can be done for either all updated LUs, those that are not yet deployed, or a specific LU.
+Deployment can be done for all updated LUs, those that have not yet been deployed, or a specific LU.

 To deploy all updated LUs, perform either one of the following actions:

 * In the top menu bar, click Fabric and then 'Deploy All Updated Logical Units'.
-* In the bottom status bar, hover with the mouse over 'Deployment Status', to display a tooltip that implies which LUs are not deployed.
-Clicking on 'Deployment Status' will trigger the deployment on these LUs.
+* In the bottom status bar, hover your mouse over 'Deployment Status' to display a tooltip indicating which LUs are not deployed.
+Clicking on 'Deployment Status' will trigger the deployment of these LUs.
 * Open the command pallet (you can use the CTRL+SHIST+P shortcut), look for 'Deploy All Updated Logical Units' and click on it.

-> Note: The 'Deploy All' action activates a Soft Deploy, unless this is the first time an LU is being deployed.
-This definition can be changed in the Preferences page, which is accessible via the bottom-left gear icon.
+> Note: The 'Deploy All' action activates a Soft Deploy unless this is the first time an LU is deployed.
+This definition can be changed on the Preferences page, accessible via the bottom-left gear icon.

 To deploy a specific LU, right-click on its name in the Project Tree.
 In the context menu, you can choose either Soft Deploy or Deploy.
-For more information about deploy options read [here](/articles/16_deploy_fabric/01_deploy_Fabric_project.md).
+Read [here](/articles/16_deploy_fabric/01_deploy_Fabric_project.md) for more information about deploy options.

 </web>